Security At Some MAGA/Q Events Just As Unhinged As The Participants

-Category: World Politics Hits: 2If you ever thought what Donald Trump might sound like if he were a former Green Beret, then you might have a good idea about Robert Patrick Lewis, the co-founder of the 1st Amendment Praetorian, who provides security at MAGA/QAnon events, and whose individual star is rising among the far right.
+Category: World Politics Hits: 15If you ever thought what Donald Trump might sound like if he were a former Green Beret, then you might have a good idea about Robert Patrick Lewis, the co-founder of the 1st Amendment Praetorian, who provides security at MAGA/QAnon events, and whose individual star is rising among the far right.
 The Daily Beast took an in-depth look at Lewis and his group – and let’s just say it seems there’s no deep end this crowd isn’t willing to jump off.

 Read more https://crooksandliars.com/2021/06/security-magaq-events-might-be-more